djeada/Numerical-Methods/notes/6_regression/cubic_spline_interpolation.md

 ### Advantages

-I. **Smoothness:**

-Produces smooth curves with continuous first and second derivatives.
+- Splines ensure **smoothness** by producing curves with continuous first and second derivatives, leading to a natural and visually appealing fit.

-II. **Controlled Behavior:**

-Avoids large oscillations that high-degree polynomial interpolation might introduce.
+- The method provides **controlled behavior**, avoiding the large oscillations often observed in high-degree polynomial interpolation.

-III. **Local Control:**

-Changing one data point affects only the neighboring spline segments, not the entire polynomial.
+- **Local control** means that changing a single data point only impacts the neighboring spline segments, rather than the entire curve.

 ### Limitations

-I. **Complexity:**

-Requires setting up and solving a linear system of equations, which is more involved than simpler interpolation methods.
+- The method involves **complexity**, as it requires setting up and solving a linear system of equations, making it more complicated than simpler interpolation techniques.

-II. **Computational Cost:**

-More computationally expensive than methods like linear interpolation, especially for very large data sets.
+- **Computational cost** is higher than methods like linear interpolation, particularly for large datasets with many control points.

-III. **Boundary Conditions Needed:**

-The behavior at the endpoints depends on chosen boundary conditions (natural, clamped, etc.), which must be specified.

-- It can be computationally intense compared to more straightforward methods.
-- It requires the resolution of a system of equations, which can become complex with a large number of control points.
+- **Boundary conditions** must be specified (e.g., natural, clamped) to define the behavior at the endpoints, which can influence the overall fit of the spline.